Magforum logo links to homepage

 • Sunday Times Inside Out homes title 16 March

-• 'The nationals can't compete.'
-Closer editor interview.
-Independent
+• 'The nationals can't compete,' Closer editor tells The Independent

 • Editorial Intelligence for journalists and PRs (24 November)